 Santa Monica State Beach

 With three miles of beach and an iconic pier packed with an amusement park, Santa Monica State Beach is a symbol of LA.
-Find a wide sand beaches, sand volleyball courts along with a bike path.
+Find a wide sand beach and sand volleyball courts along with a bike path.

 Will Rogers State Beach